soulverteam/SoulverCore/README.md

 print("The answer is \(result.stringValue)") // prints 579
 ```

-SoulverCore has a lot of features for day-to-day math, including unit calculations, calendar calculations, rate calculations, and percentage phrase functions.
+SoulverCore has a lot of features for day-to-day math, including unit calculations, calendar calculations, rate calculations, percentage phrase functions, and time zone conversions.
 It also cleverly ignores "meaningless" words:

 ```swift
 calculator.evaluate("$10 for lunch + 15% tip") // $11.50